 Oops, no ‘struggle’ in that list either.

-Just as I have a huge distrust in speculative metaphysics, so too do I distrust discussions at these levels of terminological abstraction.
-Meanings are in the uses of the respective term and differentiated uses emerge when comparing event, situation and context.
-What is called resistance of state agendas here, for example, might well seen as defense of still-existing practices there.
+Just as I have distrust speculative metaphysics, so too I distrust discussions at these levels of terminological abstraction.
+Meanings are in the uses of the respective term and differentiated uses emerge across a run of different events, situations and contexts (cases).
+What is called resistance of state-imposed agendas here might well be seen defense of still-evolving practices there.